PacificCommunity/seapodym-codebase/README.md

   * libxml2
   * AUTODIF

   The libxml2 library is used to read and write all application parameters in the XML file.
-If not installed already, you can download and build the library from ftp://xmlsoft.org/libxml2.
+If not installed already, you can install it with the command:

+    [~]$ sudo apt-get install libxml2-dev

+  choosing the package libxml2-dev, which contains header files that are required to compile SEAPODYM applications.

   The AUTODIF libraries provide an array language extension to C ++ and can be installed as a part of the ADModel Builder software.
 Visit the [ADMB project](https://github.com/admb-project/admb) page and follow the instructions for [quick installation](https://github.com/admb-project/admb/blob/main/docs/install/QuickStartUnix.md) or [building from source](https://github.com/admb-project/admb/blob/main/docs/install/BuildingSourceUnix.md) of the latest release of the ADMB software.